Rubix2000/Rubix2000-CV/index.md

 ## Work Experience

 ### **Financial Crime Graduate - BCB Group** &#124; `APR 2024-PRESENT`
-Analysing AML policies and controls ensuring onboarded clients are in line with BCB's risk appetite Identifying and understanding on-chain concerns, ensuring BCB does not facilitate funds from ML/TF or Sanctioned entities Collating monthly KRI and MI data, summarising changes and progress achieved by the CDD and TM team
+Analysing AML policies and controls ensuring onboarded clients are in line with BCB's risk appetite  Identifying and understanding on-chain concerns, ensuring BCB does not facilitate funds from ML/TF or Sanctioned entities  Collating monthly KRI and MI data, summarising changes and progress achieved by the CDD and TM team//

 ### **Technology Internship Experience by Bright Network** &#124; `JUN 2021`